Your College Account

 You will receive a statement at the beginning of each term detailing the College charges that are due for payment and one third of both the College and University tuition fees.
 The latter will be less any contribution from the Student Loans Company.

-Payment is due in full within 2 weeks of receipt of your College Bill.
-If you cannot settle your account within two weeks you should talk to your Tutor immediately.
+Payment is due in full within two weeks of receipt of your College Bill.
+If you cannot settle your account within two weeks, you should talk to your Tutor immediately.
 You will incur an administration fee and an interest charge if you pay late without good reason.
 If the account continues to remain unpaid after the end of term, you may be asked to leave college accommodation until the amount outstanding has been cleared.

 A final statement for the year is sent at the end of the Easter Term; this must be paid by 31st July.
 Otherwise, interest will be charged and accommodation for the next academic year withheld.